cfpb/django-flags/docs/usage.md

 ## Caching flag conditions

 It is possible that a request cycle could check numerous flags, or check a single flag multiple times.
 Because flag conditions created in the Django admin are stored in the database, this can result in multiple identical database queries.
-To cache flag conditions with a cache key of `flags_conditions`:
+The default cache key is `flags`.
+To enable caching of flag conditions with a cache key of `flags_conditions`:

 ```python
 FLAGS_CACHE_CONDITIONS = True